lorcaheeney/regex-lexer/README.md

 }
 ...
 ```
-The output of this will the be:
+The above code's output will then be like this:
 ```
 6 TOKENS RETURNED
 TYPE : IDENTIFIER | TEXT : numchars